 The UNIFI Version 2 Specification was published in March 2024 and was largely used as the basis of the first draft of the draft dual logo working draft as loaded onto the IEC OSD platform.

-In October 2025, the UNIFI V3 document was made available to IEC 8A JWG5 and the IEEE Task Team.
+In October 2025, the UNIFI V3 document was made available to IEC 8A JWG5 and the IEEE Working Group.
 This version has now been used as the basis of consideration of the document that was then loaded onto the IEC Online Standards Development platform.
-Both the UNIFI 3 wording and the initial documents were visible with a view to reaching alignment of the various participants in the project.
+Both the UNIFI V3 document wording and the initial documents were visible with a view to reaching alignment of the various participants in the project.

 The UNIFI V3 document is intended to be a set of specifications for GFM CBRs that provide requirements at the converter level that are intended to provide means for vendor-agnostic operation of CBRs at any scale in electric power systems.